DataDog/documentation/content/integrations/faq/troubleshooting-jmx-integrations.md

 ### Agent versions [6.0;6.2[

 The Agent 6 ships JMXFetch and supports all of its features, except those listed below.
-For agents version bellow v6.2 the `jmxterm` JAR is not shipped.
+For Agent versions below v6.2, the `jmxterm` JAR is not shipped.
 If you wish to download and use `jmxterm`, see the [upstream project][4].

 The Agent doesn't have a full featured interface to JMXFetch, so you may have to run some commands manually to debug the list of beans collected, JVMs, etc. A typical manual call will take the following form: